-If that too is not possible, at least keep the brainstorming after 1 – 2 hours after lunch.
+If that too is not possible, at least plan the brainstorming for about 1 – 2 hours after lunch.

-Keep the regular – repetitve – less brainy works for 2 – 3 pm (soon after lunch).
+Keep the regular – repetitive – less brainy works for 2 – 3 pm (soon after lunch).

 5. Walk around briskly – In the office, if you are to move around, then it helps to be brisk.
 It makes you breath faster and injects some enthusiasm into mind.
 Active body begets active mind.

 6. Early morning jogging helps to keep you active through out the day.